arbor-sim/arbor/doc/model_hardware.rst

    New users can find using contexts a little verbose.
    The design is very deliberate, to allow fine-grained control over which computational resources an Arbor simulation should use.
-   As a result Arbor it much easier to integrate into workflows that run multiple applications or libraries on the same node, because Arbor has a direct API for assigning on node resources (threads and GPU) and distributed resources (MPI).
+   As a result Arbor is much easier to integrate into workflows that run multiple applications or libraries on the same node, because Arbor has a direct API for using on node resources (threads and GPU) and distributed resources (MPI) that have been partitioned between applications/libraries.

 Execution Context